Endocannabinoid System Explained

-If you’re reading this then you’ve no doubt heard about CBD and one would assume that you want to know why CBD does what it does.
-Why you should be taking CBD as part of a varied and healthy lifestyle, first off let us look at the history of the ECS.
+If you’re reading this then you’ve no doubt heard about CBD.
+One would assume that you want to know why CBD does what it does.
+First off let us look at the history of the ECS.

 The history of the Endocannabinoid System

-It all started with a scientific breakthrough in 1964 by Raphael Mechoulam who was able to identify & isolate Tetrahydrocannabinol (THC) for the first time which not long after was followed by the discovery of CBD – the second most prominent Cannabinoid found in the Cannabis Genus of plants.
+It all started with a scientific breakthrough in 1964 by Raphael Mechoulam who was able to identify & isolate Tetrahydrocannabinol (THC) for the first time.
+Not long after was followed by the discovery of CBD – the second most prominent Cannabinoid found in the Cannabis Genus of plants.

 Being able to isolate these cannabinoids for the first time was the first step in identifying and understanding the Endo-Cannabinoid System (ECS).

-Fast forward to 1988 and the first cannabinoid receptors were found in the brain of rat by Allyn Howlett & William Devane and it turned out that there was an abundance of these receptors; in fact there were more than any other neurotransmitter receptor.
+Fast forward to 1988 and the first cannabinoid receptors were found in the brain of rat by Allyn Howlett & William Devane.
+It turned out that there was an abundance of these receptors; in fact there were more than any other neurotransmitter receptor.
 This cannabinoid receptor was then called CB1 Receptors.

 In 1993 a second cannabinoid receptor was located and obviously called CB2 Receptors.
 These CB2 Receptors were found, in abundance, in the gut, spleen, heart, liver, bones, blood vessels, lymph cells & the reproductive organs.